letorbi/fontie/README.md

 The Fontie backend is licensed as open source under the AGPL v3.

 ***Note:** Originally I wanted to refactor the code and write some documentation, but I’ve never found the time to do so - sry for that.
-I'll add some extra documwntation as soon as I find some time...
+I'll add some extra documentation as soon as I find the time...
 I really, really appreciate any clean-up/optimizing PRs from experienced Python/Fontforge developers as this is my first python project.
 But also other PRs are nice, too :)*